osamajaved07/Contact-App/README.md

 # Contact App
 Contact app (both frontend and backend) created with **flutter and firebase**.
+This Flutter app is a comprehensive contact manager that enables users to manage their contacts with ease.
+It offers features like adding new contacts, updating existing ones, and removing contacts.
+Additionally, users can register and log in to the app, including the option to use their Google accounts for a seamless sign-up experience.

 **Show some love❤️ and star the repo to support the project.**